sahillkumar/your-booklist/README.md

 ## Overview

-This project is designed to help users manage their reading lists by allowing them to add and delete books.
+This project is designed to help users manage their reading lists.
 The goal is to provide a simple and efficient way to keep track of books you want to read.
 The list persists even if you close your browser's tab.
 Happy Reading :)

 ## Features

 - **Add Books**: Easily add books to your reading list.
+- **Edit Book**: Easily edit the added book if you wish to.
+- **Mark as Read**: Once you've completed reading the book, you can mark them as done.
-- **Delete Books**: Remove books from your list when you've completed them or if you no longer wish to read them.
+- **Remove Books**: Remove books if you no longer wish to read them.

 ## Installation